Power and Empire: Development

 On February 20, 2017, The Real Book Spy announced that principal authors in the Tom Clancy universe, Mark Greaney and Grant Blackwood are leaving the franchise.
 Blackwood was replaced by Mike Maden for the summer-release Jack Ryan Jr. novels, while Greaney was replaced by Cameron for the fall-release Jack Ryan novels.
 Long-time Tom Clancy editor Tom Colgan stated that it was Greaney who recommended the author of the bestselling Jericho Quinn thrillers as his replacement: “I wish I could take credit for thinking of Marc Cameron for the Jack Sr. book but it was actually Mark Greaney who suggested him.
 He had just read Marc Cameron’s most recent book and thought he would be a good fit.
 Boy, was he right.
 From the start, Marc Cameron just really got Jack Ryan and John Clark and all the rest of the characters.
 I’m excited to see Mike and Marc continue the Clancy tradition.”
 Speaking of his choice, Greaney said: “Marc was the first and only name I gave him.
 His writing is both intelligent and action-packed, and Marc has an impressive personal resume that I am sure he will work into the novels to great effect.”

 Cameron researched for the book by visiting Tokyo, Japan and Buenos Aires, Argentina, which would later feature in his book.
 He also visited the real-life U.S. Coast Guard Air Station in Port Angeles near Seattle, Washington, and interviewed its crew.
 Then he spent six months writing Power and Empire.
 To ensure consistency with the Clancy novels, he and his wife spent their winter in Cook Islands reading Clancy works, in what he dubbed as Clancy University.
 He said of the process: “I didn’t want to be a ventriloquist.
 It was clear I had to write a Marc Cameron book in the spirit of Tom Clancy.
 It would really be a disservice if I tried to imitate him.
 It would have been tinny.”

 Reception

 Commercial

 Power and Empire debuted at number six at the Combined Print & E-Book Fiction Books category, as well as number seven at the Hardcover Fiction Books category of the New York Times bestseller list for the week of December 17, 2017.
-In addition, it debuted at number ten at the USA Today Best-Selling Books list for the week of December 7, 2017.